Ensemble Value Functions for Efficient Exploration in Multi-Agent Reinforcement Learning: Ensemble Value Functions for Multi-Agent Exploration

-To optimise the $kth$ value function of agent $i$, we minimise the following loss:
+\textbf{Optimisation:} To extend IDQN with EMAX, we optimise the $k$-th value function of agent $i$ by minimising the following loss:

-Computing target values as the average across all value estimates of the ensemble~\citep{liang2022reducing} reduces the computational and memory cost of training ensemble networks by alleviating the need for target networks and, as we empirically show later, reduces the variability of gradients.
-Such reduced variability of gradients improves the stability of training and is particularly valuable in MARL where non-stationarity can make training otherwise unstable.
+Computing target values as the average across all value estimates of the ensemble~\citep{liang2022reducing} reduces the computational and memory cost of training ensemble networks by eliminating the need for target networks.
+Additionally, as we empirically show in \Cref{sec:emax:analysis}, these target values reduce the variability of gradients and improve the stability of training.
+Such improved stability is particularly valuable in MARL where the non-stationarity of the policies of other agents can otherwise result in unstable or inefficient training~\citep{papoudakis2019nonstationarity,papoudakis2021benchmarking}.

-\textbf{Value decomposition:} Value decomposition techniques such as VDN~\citep{sunehag2017value} and QMIX~\citep{rashid2020monotonic} can naturally be extended with EMAX to benefit from its improved training stability.
-In this case, each agent trains an ensemble of independent value functions as proposed above.
-The total loss for the $k$th value functions of all agents with parameters $\theta^k$ is given by \Cref{eq:value_decomposition_loss} with centralised value function and targets for VDN